0123liskigi/Lis-Executer-script.net/README.md

 MM2 script
-MM2 script its a OP script like so many menu you can get the script for Krnl Or Omega X or Synapse X you can download the script here:https://mega.nz/file/l8IjBCYA#US_gnLTvkZpXB971U-MMJjYRwEBCQtezGjVkci7I1cY
+MM2 script its a OP script like so many menu you can get the script for Krnl Or Omega X or Synapse X you can download the script here:loadstring(game:HttpGet("https://raw.githubusercontent.com/0123liskigi/lis.script.net/work/and/robeats-script/MM2/script%20still%20working/Not%20Made%20By%20LisExploiter", true))()

 Owl hub Arsenal script
 owl hub its for level 7 executer